Applications for the fall 2024 course will be available in the spring. Contact Hilary Wind for more information.

-For more information, contact Rebecca Plunkett.
+For more information, contact Hilary Wind.

 Tuition is paid to your university at the current rate.
 An additional laboratory fee of $150 covers all course materials, including all field trips.

-Classes are held at Shedd on six Saturdays in September and October.
-Classes consist of a combination of lecture and hands-on activities utilizing Shedd’s collections and expertise.
+Classes are held at Shedd Aquariumon seven Saturdays in September and October.
+Classes are a mixture of lectures and guest speakers and field trips in the greater Chicago area.
 Students will actively gain an appreciation for the diversity in form and function of aquatic animals, and an understanding of some of the techniques used to study animal behavior.
-Immersive activities on Lake Michigan and the Chicago River provide hands-on experience in field research and will reiterate concepts from lectures and readings.
+Immersive activities and field trips will provide field research experience and hands-on learning about the Great Lakes region.

-- Identify key taxonomic groups inhabiting freshwater ecosystems
+- Identify key taxonomic groups inhabiting freshwater ecosystems.

 - Understand how anthropogenic stressors impact freshwater ecosystems and conservation actions taking place in response to stressors.